pagekit/docs/getting-started/installation.md

 | `Password` | Enter the User password. |
 | `Email`    | Enter the User email.    |

 Once the installation was successful you'll be redirected to the login screen.
-You can log in to Pagekit's administration panel with the account we created.
+You can log in to Pagekit's admin panel with the account we created.
 Optionally you can access the login screen by appending `/admin` to the site URL.